seefor/awesome-infoblox/README.md

 * [ioc2rpz.dc](https://github.com/Homas/ioc2rpz.dc) - Easily run ioc2rpz, ioc2rpz.gui on Docker with Docker Compose. ioc2rpz is shipped with preconfigured RPZ feeds based on open source threat intelligence (OSINT).
 (Author: Vadim Pavlov)
 * [DNSTools](https://github.com/johnneerdael/dnstools) - Some tools for DNS troubleshooting and testing.
 (Author: Infoblox Engineering)
 * [Generic REST API for Terraform](https://maniuk.medium.com/terraform-rest-api-provider-425d92efb9b) - There is ‘swiss army knife’ provider for terraform by Mastercard.
 It allows to interact with any API.
 I successfully used to make up for missing Infoblox provider forwarding record resource.
 (Author: Irek Romaniuk)
+* [Mastercard REST API Provider for Terraform](https://github.com/Mastercard/terraform-provider-restapi) - A terraform provider to manage objects in a RESTful API (Author: Mastercard)